18F/handbook/_pages/performance-management/performance-management-supervisor-resources.md

 ---
 title: Performance Management Supervisor Resources
 tags:
   - Performance
   - Performance
   - Performance management
   - Performance review
   - review
   - supervisor resources
+questions:
+  - people-ops
 ---

 This page contains additional resources and trainings for supervisors who are going through the performance management process.
 Visit the Quick Links section of the [Performance Management Overview]({{site.baseurl}}/performance-management/) page for additional resources, including the [Performance Management Employee Checklist](https://docs.google.com/spreadsheets/d/1nhV-jGGygdNgKfYJEamKAVux5eBW5rf5Lj1maXFUt08/edit#gid=160010559) which Supervisors can use to track the progress of their own performance reviews.